-A Reflection for the Second Sunday of Christmas (2nd January 2022)
+A Reflection for the Third Sunday in Ordinary Time (23rd January 2022)

 Author: